Infant girl dies in Upland, boy thrown off building

 When police officers arrived at the 600 block of N. Wedgewood Avenue around midday, they found the 1-year-old in front of the structure.
 Investigators said it appeared the child may have been thrown from the apartment building.

 As more officers arrived on scene, a woman jumped off a second-floor balcony.
-When authorities went inside the building, they found another child -- described as an infant -- unresponsive in an apartment unit.
+When authorities went inside the building, they found another child - described as an infant girl - unresponsive in an apartment unit.

 All three were transported to an area hospital in unknown condition.
 Police say the woman is the mother of the two children.